Lady Hewley Trust: Sarah, Lady Hewley

-The Trust
+The trust

 On 13 January 1704–5 Sarah, Lady Hewley conveyed to trustees a landed estate, of which the income was, after her death, to be devoted to benevolent objects, including the support of ‘poor and godly preachers for the time being of Christ's holy gospel.’
 The benefactions were increased by a further deed (26 April 1707) and by her will (9 July 1707, codicil 21 August 1710).
 The will was contested without result.
 Though the trustees were all Presbyterian, grants were made to ministers of the ‘three denominations;’ in other words Congregationalists and Baptists were included.

 Unitarian influence

 By the end of the eighteenth century all the trustees and a majority of the Presbyterian recipients were Unitarian.
 Independents from Manchester objected to this controlling influence, and they brought a lawsuit concerned with the enforcement of the terms of Lady Hewley's will in 1830; one of the topics in contention was the funding of Manchester Academy.
 The initial legal ruling sustained the view that a Trinitarian commitment was necessary, from those with benefits from the endowments.
-This judgement was then twice appealed, but was upheld by the Lord Chancellor in 1836; and again by the House of Lords in 1842.
+This judgment was then twice appealed, but was upheld by the Lord Chancellor in 1836; and again by the House of Lords in 1842.

 The outcome was that by a judgment of the House of Lords (5 August 1842) three Congregationalists, three orthodox Presbyterians, and one Baptist were appointed trustees.
 The income of the trust was then £2,830.